by John Hayes, CTO and Founder

 Stopping Blockchain Attacks at the Network Layer

-BlackRidge provides an active cyber defense for distributed network-based applications including blockchains, protecting them from unidentified and unauthorized discovery and access, and from DDoS attacks.
+BlackRidge provides an active cyber defense for distributed network-based applications including blockchains, protecting them from unidentified and unauthorized discovery and access, insider threats, and DDoS attacks.
 BlackRidge TAC (Transport Access Control) authenticates network sessions before they are established, allowing only identified and authorized connections to protected blockchains.

 Blockchain infrastructure protected by BlackRidge is not discoverable.
 Attackers can’t see blockchain resources protected by BlackRidge because the resource is unapproachable from anyone who cannot provide an authorized identity during session establishment.
 BlackRidge TAC accomplishes this by inserting a cryptographically-secured identity token in the first packet of the TCP/IP session that must be authenticated and authorized before access to the protected blockchain resources is allowed.